cruso003/conduit/CONTRIBUTING.md

 - CHANGELOG.md (for significant contributions)
 - Release notes

-Thank you for contributing to TurboX! 🚀
+Thank you for contributing to Conduit! 🚀